sohail86/ao-docker-tech-test/Readme.md

 ### Part 2

-The application is currently built and packaged using an on premise TeamCity installation and deployed to the virtual servers using Octopus Deploy.
+The application is currently built and packaged using an on-premise TeamCity installation and deployed to the virtual servers using Octopus Deploy.
 The team would like to modernise the deployment pipeline for the application now that it is running in a container.
 They have also expressed interest in having their infrastructure and pipeline defined as code to serve as a template to avoid repeat work when migrating similar applications.

 The company is heavily invested in AWS and the team would like to stay with the companies cloud provider of choice.
 As this is an experiment so the team can learn more about running the app in the cloud they will only require a single environment to begin with.